Azure AI guide for predictive maintenance solutions

-For time-dependent split, pick a training cutoff time Tc at which to train a model with tuned hyperparameters by using historical data up to that point.
-To prevent leakage of future labels that are beyond the training cut-off into training data, we choose the latest timeframe to label training examples to be X units before the training cut-off date.
-In Figure 7, each solid circle represents a row in the final feature data set for which the features and labels are computed according to the method described above.
-Given that, the figure shows the records that should go into training and testing sets for X=2 and W=3:
+For time-dependent split, pick a training cutoff time Tc at which to train a model, with hyperparameters tuned using historical data up to Tc.
+To prevent leakage of future labels that are beyond Tc into the training data, choose the latest time to label training examples to be X units before Tc.
+In the example shown in Figure 7, each square represents a record in the data set where features and labels are computed as described above.
+The figure shows the records that should go into training and testing sets for X=2 and W=3:

 Figure 7.
 Time-dependent split for binary classification

-As a general method, another important best practice for splitting data for training and testing is to use a split by asset ID so that none of the assets that were used in training are used for testing since the idea of testing is to make sure that when a new asset is used to make predictions on, the model provides realistic results.
+Another best practice for splitting data for training and testing is to use a split by asset ID.
+The split should be such that none of the assets used in the training set are used in testing the model performance.
+Using this approach, a model has a better chance of providing more realistic results with new assets.

 Handling imbalanced data

-In classification problems, if there are more examples of one class than of the others, the data is said to be imbalanced.
-Ideally, we would like to have enough representatives of each class in the training data to be able to differentiate between different classes.
-If one class is less than 10% of the data, we can say that the data is deemed to be imbalanced.
+In classification problems, if there are more examples of one class than of the others, the data set is said to be imbalanced.
+Ideally, enough representatives of each class in the training data are preferred to enable differentiation between different classes.
+If one class is less than 10% of the data, the data is deemed to be imbalanced.
 The underrepresented class is called a minority class.

 However, there are some methods that help remedy class imbalance problem.
 The two major ones are sampling techniques and cost sensitive learning.